akifquddus/Wordpress-REST-API/README.md

 # Wordpress-API-
-Wordpress API to Create Post
+Simplified and Secure REST API to Create a Wordpress Post with Featured Image

 ## Verify User Wordpress URL and Login Info
     $fields_string = "";